vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

 customer_profile()
 {% endhighlight %}

+{: .note }
-> If you don't know about `SmoothOperator` yet, check the logs for it in Airflow.
+If you don't know about `SmoothOperator` yet, check the logs for it in Airflow.
 It's a delightful little Easter egg that brings a smile to the faces of us Data Engineers.

 ![Local Airflow setup with two example DAGs]({{site.baseurl}}/images/blog/2024-12-24-01.png) *Local Airflow setup with two example DAGs, source: by author*